lnls-dig/halcs/doc/halcs-tools.rst

     by AFC.
 This controls the buffer directions, debouncing, length and trigger counter.

-Trigger Multiplexor (trigger_mux)
+Trigger Multiplexer (trigger_mux)
-    Generic module used to multiplex a set of incoming triggers from different sources and a st of outgoing triggers from diffe sources.
+    Generic module used to multiplex a set of incoming triggers from different sources and a set of outgoing triggers to different destination.

 .. [#afc] |AFC Page|_